pqpq/beer-o-tron/doc/file_format.md

 Maybe we can't enforce it, and simple do whatever the file says.
 Garbage in garbage out.
 It is unlikely the kit will be able to put in sufficient heat for it to be a problem anyway.

 If we don't reach the desired temperature by the required time, presumably we extend the step.
 We can't really move on!
 The graph will show the user what has happened.
+We'll have to see how things behave in real life.
+Extending might be hard to do, especially deciding whether or not you've reached the required value properly (consider noise).